-The following table presents total contracts and benefits payable of the Fund, including the obligation related to advance payment contract receivables, measured at the actuarial net present value (APV) of the future contracts and benefits expense.
+The following table presents total contracts and benefits payable of the Fund as of June 30, 2013 and 2012, including the obligation related to advance payment contract receivables, measured at the actuarial net present value (APV) of the future contracts and benefits expense.
 The valuation method reflects the present value of estimated contracts and benefits expenses that will be paid in future years and is adjusted for the effects of projected tuition increases and cancellations of certain contracts.
-Net assets represent assets available to meet the Fund's contracts and benefits payable obligations.
+Based on an actuarial evaluation in April 2013, it was determined the plan was financially and actuarially unsound, and the plan will close effective no later than November 15, 2013.
+The average tuition as of August 1, 2013, as calculated under the Fund's contract terms, times the number of outstanding units purchased will be paid to contract holders.
+Therefore, as of June 30, 2013, the actuarial net present value was adjusted for early settlement of the plan.

-As of June 30: 2012 2011
+As of June 30: (1011000 2013 2012 (dollar amounts expressed in thousand

-(dollar a amounts expre essed in thousands)
+(donar a inounts expre ssed in thousands)

-APV of Future Contracts and Benefits Payable \$ 28,253 \$ 30,551
+APV of Future Contracts and Benefits Payable \$ 27,601 \$ 28,253

+Adjustment for early settlement of plan (2,831) -

+Liquidation Value of Contracts and Benefits Payable 24,770 28,253

-Total Assets Available for Future Contracts and Benefits are as follows:
+Total Assets Available for Future Contracts and Benefits are

+as follows: ф 2.212 ¢ 0.054

-Cash deposits \$ 3,354 \$ 4,176
+Cash and cash equivalents \$ 3,312 \$ 3,354

-Investments 23,893 24,872
+Investments 20,997 23,893

-Advance payment contract receivables 460 694
+Advance payment contract receivables 292 460

-Interest receivable 246 273
+Interest receivable 228 246

+Due from Student Loan Program Funds 6 -

+Less:

-Less: Accounts payable and accrued expenses Due to Student Loan Program Funds (10) (27) (14) (38)
+Accounts payable and accrued expenses (7) (10)

+Due to Student Loan Program Funds - (27)

 Total Assets Available for Future Contracts and Benefits

-Payable \$ 27,916 \$ 29,963
+Payable \$ 24,828 \$ 27,916

-Excess (Deficit) Assets \$ (337) \$ (588)
+Net Position \$ 58 \$ (337)

-Total Assets Available as a Percentage of Contracts and Benefits Payable 99% 98%
+Total Assets Available as a Percentage of Contracts and Benefits Payable 100% 99%

-The following assumptions developed by management were used in the actuarial analysis as of June 30, 2012 and 2011.
-These assumptions are based on historical data both for the State and national trends.
+The following assumptions developed by management were used in the actuarial analysis as of June 30, 2013 and 2012.
+These assumptions were based on historical data both for the State, national trends and consultation with an actuary.